Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Data description

 \section{Data description}

-We based our analysis on the data from the Institut Pasteur de Dakar (IPD) at Kedougou.
-The initial data set included $15\;523$ patients and collected various features: patients' data (like sex, age, occupation, location,$\ldots$), clinical symptoms, climate indicators and three binary infections status variables indicating $(i)$ the presence or absence of malaria parasites in blood, $(ii)$ detection of virus or IgM antibodies against virus and $(iii)$ detection of IgG antibodies against virus.
+We based our analysis on the data from IPD at Kedougou.
+The initial data set included $15\;523$ patients and collected various features: patients' data (like sex, age, occupation, location,$\ldots$), clinical symptoms, climate indicators and three binary infections status variables indicating $(i)$ the presence or absence of malaria parasites in blood, $(ii)$ the detection of virus or IgM antibodies against virus.
 Malaria diagnosis relied on the identification of haematozoa using the thick blood smear (TBS) method.
-Arboviral infections were investigated by the detection of specific anti-arbovirus IgM and/or IgG antibodies using ELISA (enzyme-linked immunosorbent assay).
+Arboviral infections were investigated by the detection of specific anti-arbovirus IgM using ELISA (enzyme-linked immunosorbent assay).
 We considered an \emph{arboviral} case as any individual tested positive to the infection with at least one of the five arbovirus (DEN, CHIK, ZIK, YF and RVF).

 Based on these data we created a new categorical response variable built from four possible combinations of the three infection status variables as follows: